-On behalf of Education and Training Boards Ireland, I am most pleased to welcome the launch of the ETB Corporate Procurement Plan template.
-The recently issued Code of Practice for the Governance of ETBs (CL 0002/2019) requires ETBs to confirm that a Corporate Procurement Plan (CPP) has been developed and is being implemented in ETBs.
+On behalf of Education and Training Boards Ireland, I am delighted that ETBI has been involved with MSETB in updating the ETB Corporate Procurement Plan template launched in April 2019.
+The Code of Practice for the Governance of ETBs (CL 0002/2019) requires ETBs to confirm that a Corporate Procurement Plan (CPP) has been developed and is being implemented in ETBs.